 Alternative Breaks is one of the ten committees of the Wisconsin Union Directorate (WUD).
 WUD is one of the largest student-run organizations on campus.
 See the complete list of WUD committees.

-The Alternative Breaks committee meetings every Thursday at 6pm (check TITU for specific location).
+The Alternative Breaks committee meetings every Wednesday at 6pm; we will be meeting virtually during Fall 2020.
 If you are passionate about a social issue(s) and would like to create a service trip or educational event to help address and educate other Badgers on that issue, Alternative Breaks is the way to go!
 You will learn about project management, gain leadership skills and make an impact in someone’s life!
 All are welcome anytime throughout the semester.